mgyarmathy/json-data-node-modules/README.md

 module.exports = require('path/to/employee-data.json');
 ```

-Publish your module to NPM using a descriptive name to make it available to other NodeJS developers.
+Publish your module to NPM using a descriptive name to make it publicly available to other NodeJS developers.
+(If your module's data is private, consider using [NPM private modules](https://www.npmjs.com/private-modules) to control who has access to it.)
 In the case that you need to update the information stored in your module, be sure to update its version number so that anyone who uses it can pull the updated information with `npm update`.
 For more information on how to create and publish a node module to NPM, see the official documentation at [docs.npmjs.com](https://docs.npmjs.com/).

 If you'd like to learn more about using JSON Data Node Modules on the front-end, read my follow-up to this post: [Consuming JSON Data Node Modules in the Browser with Browserify](http://www.credera.com/link-to-article).